openresty/lua-nginx-module/README.markdown

 These options described above are supported in `v0.10.18`, and more options will be implemented in future.

+NOTE: Once the option is set, it will become effective until the function `close` is called.
+So while using the socket from the connetion pool, make sure the option state is just what you need.

 [Back to TOC](#nginx-api-for-lua)

 tcpsock:setkeepalive